Music

 (2018) For flute choir: p, 3C, A, B, contra.
 This work consists of three short movements in irregular meters.
 The contrabass part is not optional but may be played on a regular bass flute if no contra is available.

 The first movement, “Stomp” is in 9/8, conducted in 4: (initially 3 + 2 + 2 + 2 changing to 2 + 2 + 2 + 3 halfway through) with a heavy pulse and a bluesy chord progression in E minor.
 The second movement, “Waltz” is in 3 (3 + 3 + 2) with a momentary straight 3 in the middle section.
 This sweet little melody in G major is a bright contrast to the aggressive first movement.
 The final movement, “Reeling” is in 5/8 (2 + 3) with a brief detour to 2/4 near the end, in E major.
 It is a joyous dizzy layering of twirling notes in the upper voices against a rising grounded melody in the lower voices.
 Each movement is 2 ½ to 3 minutes in length.
-Available for purchase at Sheet Music Plus.
-Flute Quartet version is also available.
+Sheet music available at Sheet Music Plus.

 Three Uneven Dances (flute choir)